guobao2333/android-builder/README.md

 | `macos-26-intel` | macOS Intel x86_64, pinned macOS 26 | x86_64 macOS builds. |
 | `macos-15-intel` | macOS Intel x86_64, pinned macOS 15 | x86_64 macOS builds with older macOS 15 image. |

+The shared preparation action runs JDK setup, `nttld/setup-ndk`, and NDK verification in every job that needs Android tooling. `setup-matrix` calls it with `run_prebuild=false`; `test` and `build` call it with `run_prebuild=true` so they also resolve, cache, and run pre-build steps.

 The NDK verification helper detects the host OS and checks the matching NDK toolchain directory: `linux-x86_64` on Linux and `darwin-x86_64` on macOS.
+NDK aliases are resolved by `.github/scripts/android-ci/ndk_versions.py`.
+Verification searches the canonical SDK directory, `ANDROID_NDK_HOME` / `ANDROID_NDK_ROOT`, `~/.setup-ndk/<alias>`, `~/.setup-ndk/<revision>`, the broader `~/.setup-ndk` cache, and `$ANDROID_SDK_ROOT/ndk`.
+A candidate is accepted only when `source.properties` reports the requested full revision and the expected LLVM toolchain binary exists.
+If a complete cached NDK is found outside the canonical SDK directory, the helper symlinks it to `$ANDROID_SDK_ROOT/ndk/<full-revision>` for Gradle `ndkVersion` resolution.
+It falls back to `sdkmanager --install ndk;<full-revision>` only when no complete candidate is available.

-Pre-build cache keys include both `runner.os` and `runner.arch` so macOS Intel and macOS arm64 runs do not share incompatible cached outputs.
+Pre-build cache keys include `runner.os`, `runner.arch`, repository name, source SHA, requested NDK, Go version, and a runtime SHA256 over `run`, `buildScript`, and `libcore`.
+This avoids using `hashFiles(...)` inside the composite action and prevents macOS Intel, macOS arm64, and Linux runs from sharing incompatible cached outputs.

 ## Build type behavior